siege-green/vargur-api-sdk/README.md

 ## Features

 - Plugin system for easy extensibility
-- Database integration with SQLAlchemy
-- Redis-based caching
+- Mock implementations for database integration, caching, event bus, and authentication
-- Event bus for inter-plugin communication
+- Minimal dependencies for flexibility in implementation
-- JWT-based authentication
-- Discord integration plugin

 ## Installation